Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity.

 In theory lessons, students explore adolescent health issues and participate in learning experiences to enhance their personal development.
 Some of the issues include alcohol and drug use/misuse, sexual and mental health issues and healthy nutritional habits.

-Year 11 and 12 Core Health and Physical Education
+Years 9, 10 and 11 Core Health and Physical Education

-The focus of Health and Physical Education in Years 11 and 12 is to provide all students with a number of life skills whilst keeping them physically active and interested in participating in practical activities.
+The focus of Health and Physical Education in Years 9 to 11 is to provide all students with a number of life skills whilst keeping them physically active and interested in participating in practical activities.

 They will leave St. Margaret’s AGS with: